the-trumpeter/Timetaber-for-iWatch/.github/ISSUE_TEMPLATE/application-sourced-issue.md

 ---
 name: Application-sourced issue
-about: Report an application error.
+about: 'Select this if you saw "Failed '
-title: ''
+title: fileName:123
-labels: Application sourced
+labels: failCourse
 assignees: ''

 ---

-**Describe the bug**
-A clear and concise description of what the bug is.

-**To Reproduce**
+**Error Identifiers**
+What does it say on the screen?

+**When?**
-What were you doing before this happened?
+What time did you see this?

-**Expected behavior**
-A clear and concise description of what you expected to happen.
+Week A or week B?

+**Timetable**
+If possible, please upload an exported timetable file.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If you took a screnshot (or can take one now) of the Error, please take it and upload it.

 **System Information (please complete the following):**
-- Apple Watch model: [eg. Apple Watch SE]
+- Watch model identifier: [eg. MRWN3ZP/A]
-- OS version: [eg. WatchOS 11.2]
+- Watch OS version: [eg. WatchOS 11.2]
 - App version: [eg. '1.4' - look in the settings view]
-- Connected iPhone? [yes/no]
+- iPhone model identifier:
+- iPhone OS version:

 **Additional context**
 Anything else?
 Add any other context about the problem here.